imagineLife/big-site/content/k8s/on-services.md

 # Services
 K8s services enable communication between components within and outside of K8s apps.
 I.E. - groups of pods where...
-- some are frontends
+- some might be "frontends"
-- some are "backends"
+- some might be "backends"
 - some connect to data sources
+- some might be service-oriented
 **Services help with communication, with loose coupling between components.**

 - [Services](#services)